 Several minutes after Councillor Borella had made his comment, Councillor Cheryl Bacon (Conservative, Cray Meadows) interjected with the only sour note of the meeting, her ill grace being allowed to fester for that time.
 She said she was “so fed up with Councillor Borello going on about this”.
 She objected to him voicing the concerns relayed to him by residents.
 She always calls him Borello, she must think it shows contempt but any contempt must be reserved for Councillor Bacon.

 Councillor John Davey came up with a few ideas.
 He thought that pot hole repairs could be improved - Mr. Bryce-Smith was not sure they were practical - and he said that Sevenoaks Council was making money from running a petrol station, doing MOTs and clearing cesspits.
 Clearing cesspits in Watling Street, there must be a joke there somewhere.

 Despite Chairman Seymour’s best efforts the meeting went on until ten minutes past ten.
 Out of sight of the webcams three Conservative councillors exchanged pleasantries with me which was nice.
 It really was rather silly of Leader O'Neill to decide that the best way to tackle social media criticism is insisting on secrecy and abusing police powers whenever necessary.
 Things could have been very different.
-Bexley might be a decent council if the Fat Controller was banished to Manchester and took the Masseys and the Bacons with her.
+Bexley might be a decent council if the Leader herself was banished to Manchester and took the Masseys and the Bacons with her.